We’ve all heard about the “tenant from hell.”

-The single most important thing a landlord can do is to screen the tenant.
-You should implement a formal screening process and application with an application fee.
+The single most important thing a landlord can do to avoid bad tenants is to screen them.
+In fact, MOST landlords have little to no screening process, which is why you should implement a formal screening process and application with an application fee.
 The application fee should cover the cost of doing a background check, credit check, and eviction records check.

 Start by downloading a free tenant application form (and you’ll find a ton of other free forms as well) You should include these questions in addition to anything else you may find necessary to screen for bad tenants.

-- This is required to do a credit check.
-Additionally, it will be very useful if you ever need to send their debts to a collection agency or court.
+Additionally, their ssn is required to do most of their credit/background checks and it will be very useful if you ever need to send their debts to a collection agency or court.